jyellick/obc-docs/whitepaper.md

 #### Supply Chain

 The blockchain fabric must provide a means to allow every participant on a supplychain network to input and track sourcing of raw materials, record parts manufacturing telemetry, track provenance of goods through shipping, and maintain immutable records of all aspects of the production and storage of a finished good through to sale and afterwards.
 In addition to employing both Business Contracts and Asset Depository patterns above, this case emphasizes the need to provide deep searchability back many transaction layers.
-It is the core of establishing provenance of any manufactured good that is made up of other goods and supplies.
+It lies at the core of establishing provenance of any manufactured good that is made up of other goods and supplies.

 _For more details about use cases and their requirements, and to visualize how these use cases can be plugged into a blockchain based system, please click [here] (biz/usecases.md)_